Credit Suisse Group (NYSE:CS) Sees Strong Trading Volume

-Credit Suisse Group AG (NYSE:CS) saw strong trading volume on Tuesday .
-88,636 shares were traded during mid-day trading, a decline of 98% from the previous session’s volume of 4,636,947 shares.The stock last traded at $10.39 and had previously closed at $10.70.
+Credit Suisse Group AG (NYSE:CS) saw unusually-strong trading volume on Monday .
+Approximately 282,687 shares were traded during trading, a decline of 94% from the previous session’s volume of 5,056,939 shares.The stock last traded at $10.34 and had previously closed at $10.45.

-A number of equities research analysts have weighed in on the company.
-Societe Generale lowered Credit Suisse Group from a “buy” rating to a “hold” rating in a report on Tuesday, April 6th.
-UBS Group reaffirmed a “neutral” rating on shares of Credit Suisse Group in a report on Monday, April 12th.
-JPMorgan Chase & Co. lowered Credit Suisse Group from an “overweight” rating to a “neutral” rating in a report on Tuesday, April 6th.
-Barclays reissued an “overweight” rating on shares of Credit Suisse Group in a research note on Wednesday.
-Finally, The Goldman Sachs Group reissued a “neutral” rating on shares of Credit Suisse Group in a research note on Wednesday, March 17th.
-Two analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and three have given a buy rating to the stock.
-Credit Suisse Group currently has a consensus rating of “Hold” and an average price target of $11.25.
+A number of analysts have commented on CS shares.
+Zacks Investment Research downgraded Credit Suisse Group from a “hold” rating to a “strong sell” rating in a research report on Thursday, April 8th.
+Bank of America reiterated an “underperform” rating on shares of Credit Suisse Group in a research report on Tuesday, April 13th.
+UBS Group reissued a “neutral” rating on shares of Credit Suisse Group in a report on Monday, April 12th.
+JPMorgan Chase & Co. cut Credit Suisse Group from an “overweight” rating to a “neutral” rating in a report on Tuesday, April 6th.
+Finally, Exane BNP Paribas cut Credit Suisse Group from an “outperform” rating to a “neutral” rating in a report on Wednesday, April 7th.
+Two research analysts have rated the stock with a sell rating, eleven have issued a hold rating and three have issued a buy rating to the stock.
+The company currently has an average rating of “Hold” and a consensus price target of $14.00.

-The business also recently disclosed a dividend, which will be paid on Wednesday, May 5th.
-Investors of record on Wednesday, May 5th will be given a dividend of $0.035 per share.
-The ex-dividend date of this dividend is Tuesday, May 4th.
-Credit Suisse Group’s dividend payout ratio is currently 3.76%.
+The firm also recently announced a dividend, which will be paid on Wednesday, May 5th.
+Investors of record on Wednesday, May 5th will be paid a $0.035 dividend.
+The ex-dividend date is Tuesday, May 4th.
+Credit Suisse Group’s payout ratio is currently 3.76%.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Fieldpoint Private Securities LLC acquired a new position in Credit Suisse Group in the 4th quarter valued at $41,000.
-Chiron Capital Management LLC acquired a new position in Credit Suisse Group in the 3rd quarter valued at $46,000.
-Virtu Financial LLC acquired a new stake in shares of Credit Suisse Group during the 3rd quarter worth $119,000.
-CAPROCK Group Inc. increased its holdings in shares of Credit Suisse Group by 8.1% during the 4th quarter.
-CAPROCK Group Inc. now owns 10,830 shares of the financial services provider’s stock worth $139,000 after buying an additional 810 shares during the last quarter.
-Finally, Guggenheim Capital LLC acquired a new stake in shares of Credit Suisse Group during the 4th quarter worth $143,000.
-Institutional investors own 2.07% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Fieldpoint Private Securities LLC acquired a new stake in Credit Suisse Group during the fourth quarter worth about $41,000.
+Chiron Capital Management LLC bought a new stake in Credit Suisse Group in the third quarter valued at $46,000.
+CAPROCK Group Inc. lifted its stake in Credit Suisse Group by 8.1% in the fourth quarter.
+CAPROCK Group Inc. now owns 10,830 shares of the financial services provider’s stock valued at $139,000 after buying an additional 810 shares during the last quarter.
+Guggenheim Capital LLC bought a new stake in Credit Suisse Group in the fourth quarter valued at $143,000.
+Finally, Rhumbline Advisers lifted its stake in Credit Suisse Group by 10.4% in the fourth quarter.
+Rhumbline Advisers now owns 11,317 shares of the financial services provider’s stock valued at $145,000 after buying an additional 1,070 shares during the last quarter.
+Hedge funds and other institutional investors own 2.07% of the company’s stock.

 Credit Suisse Group AG, together with its subsidiaries, provides various financial services in Switzerland, Europe, the Middle East, Africa, the Americas, and Asia Pacific.
 The company offers private banking and wealth management solutions, including advisory, investment, financial planning, succession planning, and trust services; and financing and lending, and multi-shore platform solutions.